L0AFSTER/L0AFSTER/README.md

 - 🐈 Adhd , Odd , Autism
 - 💕 Lesbian , Pangender
 - ✔️Feel free to cuddle and hide ! and PLEASE INTERACT!!
+- 🍕Fake Peppino Irl ( Doubles are free 2 interact ! )
+- 🎤Puff Puff Copinglink and kinnie :3
+- 💔If im rude the first time we meet , then please don't be upset !
+I'm like that , Cuz it's my first time meeting you.
+- 🌻Im extremely sensitive !
+So pleaee be careful with your words

  ☆💕HYPERFIXATIONS💕☆
 -